 Despite most people thinking backpackers eat trail mix for days straight (if you do, more power to you!), I really enjoy variety and indulging when I'm in the mountains, and I'm willing to carry the extra weight to treat myself to proper meals.
 I'm pretty much the opposite of an ultralight backpacker, and my only requirements are my meals need to be:

 2. Filling/high in calories

-- Oatmeal - for longer trips I'll baggie the oatmeal packet and some powdered milk (Nestle Nido) for the extra calories and richness.
+Oatmeal - for longer trips I'll bag the oatmeal packet and some powdered milk (my favorite is Nestle Nido) for the extra calories and richness.
 If I'm extra hungry that morning I'll also throw in some trail mix.

-- Poptarts - These are great for those mornings you may need to eat on the trail and don't want to worry about dishes.
-My favorite way is eating them semi-frozen (seriously).
+Poptarts - These are great for those mornings I crave a sugar boost.
+You can eat them on the trail and don't have to worry about dishes.
+My favorite way to consume is eating them semi-frozen (seriously!).

-- Coffee - Do yourself a favor and get the Starbucks single serving packets.
-They're so much more $$$ but so much more delicious (best prices I've seen are at Costco).
+Coffee - Do yourself a favor and get the Starbucks single serving packets.
+They're so much more $$$ but that much more delicious (best prices I've seen are in bulk at Costco).
 Some people like to bring creamer, but I find adding a little bit of my trusty powdered milk does wonders and is a lighter alternative.

-- Sun-dried tomatoes - julienne sliced adds that extra touch
+Sun-dried tomatoes - julienne sliced adds that extra gourmet touch

 Each person will get two of them.
 This meal seriously will get me through a hard day of climbing!